Incremental Measurement of Structural Entropy for Dynamic Graphs: Dynamic Adjustment Strategies for Two-Dimensional Encoding Trees

-For two-dimensional encoding trees, the dynamic adjustment strategy consists of two parts: the edge strategy and the node strategy.
-The edge strategy is that, \textit{the incremental edges do not change the encoding tree's structure}.
-It means that all the incremental edges do not change the communities to which the original nodes belong.
-For the new nodes, we develop the node strategy, which minimizes the structural entropy in most cases.
-The node strategy is that, \textit{when a new node $v$ is connected with an existed node $u$ (shown in Fig.~\ref{node-strategy}(a)), and $u$ corresponds to a leaf node $\eta$ in the two-dimensional encoding tree, i.e., $T_{\eta} = \{u\}$ (shown in Fig.~\ref{node-strategy}(b)), a new leaf node $\gamma$ with a label $T_\gamma = \{v\}$ will be set as an immediate successor of $\eta$'s parent ($\alpha$ in Fig.~\ref{node-strategy}(d)), instead of another 1-height node ($\beta$ in Fig.~\ref{node-strategy}(f))}.
-In another word, \textit{the new node is assigned to its neighbor's community ($T_\alpha$ in Fig.~\ref{node-strategy}(c)), rather than another arbitrary community ($T_\beta$ in Fig.~\ref{node-strategy}(e))}.
+Now we present the description of the naive adjustment strategy.
+This strategy comprises two parts: the edge strategy and the node strategy.
+The edge strategy dictates that \textit{incremental edges do not alter the encoding tree's structure}.
+On the other hand, the node strategy specifies that \textit{when a new node $v$ connects with an existing node $u$ (shown in Fig.~\ref{node-strategy}(a)), and $u$ corresponds to a leaf node $\eta$ in the two-dimensional encoding tree, i.e., $T_{\eta} = \{u\}$ (shown in Fig.~\ref{node-strategy}(b)), a new leaf node $\gamma$ with a label $T_\gamma = \{v\}$ will be set as an immediate successor of $\eta$'s parent ($\alpha$ in Fig.~\ref{node-strategy}(d)), instead of another 1-height node ($\beta$ in Fig.~\ref{node-strategy}(f))}.
+We can describe the modification of the encoding trees from the community perspective.
+Specifically, \textit{the incremental edges do not change the communities of the existing nodes} while \textit{the new node is assigned to its neighbor's community ($T_\alpha$ in Fig.~\ref{node-strategy}(c)), rather than another arbitrary community ($T_\beta$ in Fig.~\ref{node-strategy}(e))}.
+Obviously, we can get the updated encoding tree, i.e., the updated community partitioning, in the time complexity of $O(n)$ given an incremental sequence of size $n$.
 To ensure that the node strategy minimizes the updated structural entropy most of the time, we give the following theorem.